fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 ---
 At work, I’m sometimes asked accessibility questions or to provide guidelines.
 I’m with Anna Cook in describing myself as an [accessibility advocate rather than an expert](https://twitter.com/annaecook/status/1468602342639431682) however I have picked up lots of tips and knowledge over many years of developing websites.
 So I thought it’d be useful to gather some general web accessibility tips and tests in one place as a useful reference.

+Caveats and notes:
-Caveats: i) this is a living document which I’ll flesh out over time; and ii) if I’ve got anything wrong, please let me know!
+1. this is a living document which I’ll expand over time;
+2. I’m standing on the shoulder of real experts and I list my [references](#references) at the foot of the article; and
+3. if I’ve got anything wrong, please [let me know!](https://twitter.com/fuzzylogicx)
 ---

 ## Table of contents